Berkshire operating results improve; accounting change causes net loss

-OMAHA, Neb.
-(Reuters) - Berkshire Hathaway Inc (BRKa.N) on Saturday ended its more than year-long stretch of falling operating profit, while a new accounting rule caused the conglomerate chaired by Warren Buffett to suffer an overall net loss.
+OMAHA, Neb., May 5 (Reuters) - Berkshire Hathaway Inc on Saturday ended its more than year-long stretch of falling operating profit, while a new accounting rule caused the conglomerate chaired by Warren Buffett to suffer an overall net loss.

 The results were released on the same day Berkshire was holding its annual meeting in Omaha, Nebraska, where Buffett, 87, and Vice Chairman Charlie Munger, 94, will answer five hours of questions from shareholders, journalists and analysts.